mbrown98/mbrown98/README.md

 - 🤔 &nbsp; Full Stack Developer, constantly improving both my code and myself.
 - 🎓 &nbsp; Graduated from the University of Maryland.
 Advanced my tech career at Hack Reactor in NYC
-- 💼 &nbsp; Working as a Full Stack Developer at Anchor Technologies.
+- 💼 &nbsp; Working as an Application Developer at GeoMarvel.
 - ✍️ &nbsp; Enjoy sports, movies (MCU, SW, HP), and traveling